How to Foster Continuous Improvement

 The Kaizen process is the almost synonymous methodology for this.
 The term itself translates to “continuous improvement” in Japanese.

-Popularized by Toyota, Kaizen focuses on making small, frequent improvements to existing processes, and from any level of an organization.
+Popularised by Toyota, Kaizen focuses on making small, frequent improvements to existing processes, and from any level of an organization.
 Kaizen challenges stubborn “how we’ve always done things” attitudes typically found in well-established organizations.
 By way of making micro-changes, Kaizen eliminates waste and silos.
-It aims for standardized processes in:
+It aims for standardised processes in:

 - Cost of resources

 - Management of attitudes, training, flow and documentation

 Individuals can implement the Kaizen philosophy by:

 - Using flowcharts or value stream maps to visualize current processes and identify areas of improvement.

 - Questioning the status quo in order to make meaningful changes to processes.

 - Dropping the pursuit of perfection – no methodology can ever create perfect systems or processes, but they can continuously improve conditions.

 - Celebrating your successes and those of your team members in small ways to keep everyone invested and engaged.